bloominstituteoftechnology/Android_Intents/README.md

 1. Add a `TextView` to your layout file (activity_main.xml).
 2. Manipulate its attributes until you find a design that you like.
 3. Write a method that will create a `TextView` object and add those attributes to it programmatically.
-4. The method must accept a `String` to be the view's text attribute and an `int` which is the index where the element is stored in the `List`.
+4. The method must accept a `String` to be the view's text attribute and an `int` which is the index where the element is stored in the list.
 5. Return the `TextView` from the method.
 6. To add the `TextView` to the UI, pass it to your `ScrollView`'s `LinearLayout` child's `.addView()` method.